openhwgroup/cvw/README.md

 	When prompted, enter your site ID
 	Follow prompts

 Installer can be utilized in graphical or text-based modes.
 It is far easier to use the text-based installation tool.
 To install DC, navigate to the location where your downloaded DC files are and type installer.
 You should be prompted with questions related to where you wish to have your files installed.

 The Synopsys Installer automatically installs all downloaded product files into a single top-level target directory.
 You do not need to specify the installation directory for each product.
 For example, if you specify /import/programs/synopsys as the target directory, your installation directory structure might look like this after installation:

 	/import/programs/synopsys/syn/S-2021.06-SP1

-Note: Although most parts of Wally, including the software used in this chapter and Questa simulation, will work on most modern Linux platforms, as of 2022, the Synopsys CAD tools for SoC design are only supported on RedHat Enterprise Linux 7.4 or 8 or SUSE Linux Enterprise Server (SLES) 12 or 15.
+Note: Although most parts of Wally, including the Questa simulator, will work on most modern Linux platforms, as of 2022, the Synopsys CAD tools for SoC design are only supported on RedHat Enterprise Linux 7.4 or 8 or SUSE Linux Enterprise Server (SLES) 12 or 15.
 Moreover, the RISC-V formal specification (sail-riscv) does not build gracefully on RHEL7.

 The Verilog simulation has been tested with Siemens Questa/ModelSim.
 This package is available to universities worldwide as part of the Design Verification Bundle through the Siemens Academic Partner Program members for $990/year.

 If you want to implement your own version of the chip, your tool and license complexity rises significantly.
 Logic synthesis uses Synopsys Design Compiler.
 Placement and routing uses Cadence Innovus.
 Both Synopsys and Cadence offer their tools at a steep discount to their university program members, but the cost is still several thousand dollars per year.
 Most research universities with integrated circuit design programs have Siemens, Synopsys, and Cadence licenses.
 You also need a process design kit (PDK) for a specific integrated circuit technology and its libraries.
 The open-source Google Skywater 130 nm PDK is sufficient to synthesize the core but lacks memories.
 Google presently funds some fabrication runs for universities.
 IMEC and Muse Semiconductor offers full access to multiproject wafer fabrication on the TSMC 28 nm process including logic, I/O, and memory libraries; this involves three non-disclosure agreements.
 Fabrication costs on the order of $10,000 for a batch of 1 mm2 chips.

 Startups can expect to spend more than $1 million on CAD tools to get a chip to market.
 Commercial CAD tools are not realistically available to individuals without a university or company connection.